-The Early Childhood education project has equipped and staffed 16 preschools offering, a strong bright start to more than 1000 children in one of Rwanda’s most poverty-stricken regions.
+The Early Childhood education program ECBF, Early Childhood for a Brighter Future, has equipped and staffed 108 preschools offering, a strong bright start to more than 6600 children in Rwanda’s most poverty-stricken regions.

-Nourishing sorghum porridge will be given to the children every day.
+Nourishing sorghum porridge is given to the children every day.
 For many, this might be their only meal.

-Over 1000 children have the Embrace Rwanda school uniform now and they were made by the graduates of the Kigeme Vocational Training Centre Sewing School.
+The children have the Embrace Rwanda school uniform made by the graduates of the Kigeme Vocational Training Centre Sewing School.

-The next project is to focus on the first ‘1000 days’ of life and find opportunities for interventions that can significantly impact a child’s physical and cognitive development.
+There is a strong focus on the first ‘1000 days’ of life and finding opportunities for interventions that can significantly impact a child’s physical and cognitive development.
 Our hope is to ensure that all have access to the nutrients they need for optimal health and development.